 The College has submitted a Quality Assurance Annex 4b as part of the application document, however it is unclear if this document is adopted by the College as guidelines/policy for the quality assurance of the programme.

-Information in relation to the Diploma is currently available on the College's website, where the Programme Goals and Courses are identical to the Bachelor Degree programme.
+Information in relation to the Bachelor's Degree program is currently available on the College's website, where the Programme Goals and Courses are identical to the Diploma programme.